Files for the Future

 Some apps lock your data in proprietary vaults; others hand it over like a gracious host.
 Pick the latter.

-Calibre is an application that helps you organize your e-book library.
+• Calibre is an application that helps you manage your e-book library.

-Syncthing allows you to sync files across multiple devices, similar to Dropbox but completely private.
+• Syncthing allows you to sync files across multiple devices, like Dropbox but completely private.

-3. Favor file & data formats that outlive CEOs
+3. Favour file & data formats that outlive CEOs

-A .txt file from 1981 still opens perfectly today, and works exactly the same way it did back then.
+A .txt file from 1981 still opens perfectly today and works exactly the same way it did back then.
+There are 68,394 available applications today that can directly open those files and allow you to edit them freely.

-Good luck doing the same with your Evernotes notes.
+Good luck doing the same with your 2010 notes left in Evernote.

 4. Run your own “mini-cloud”, aka. self-hosting